 In short: you can work in India, as long as you (only) stay in service to your current employer, which is located outside of India.
-For example, you are allowed to perform specialized work with an Indian customer or client, provided you don’t enter into direct employment with that Indian organisation.
+For example, you are allowed to perform specialised work with an Indian customer or client, provided you do not enter into direct employment with that Indian organisation.

 Validity duration business visas India

 Starting 2019, all electronic business visas for India are valid for 365 days.
 Within that time, you can stay in India for a maximum of 180 days.
-This can be in one long stay, or spread across an unlimited number of individual trips.
-For example, it is thus also allowed to travel to Indian 60 days, with each stay lasting three days.
+This can be in one long stay, or spread across an unlimited number of shorter trips.
+For example, it is thus also allowed to travel to India 60 times, with each stay lasting three days.

-Frequent business travelers will notice that the restrictions have been substantially loosened, meaning that in most cases it is no longer needed to follow the bureaucratic route for a physical visa.
+Frequent business travellers will notice that the restrictions have been substantially loosened, meaning that in most cases it is no longer needed to follow the bureaucratic route for a physical visa.

 Additional requirements for business trips